SF-24/MinigamePlugin/README.md

 #### BedWars item shop
 Currently this plugin does not yet spawn an npc.
 To create the item shop use a plugin like [```Citizens```](https://github.com/CitizensDev/Citizens2/) or [```zNpcs```](https://github.com/gonalez/znpcs) to create an npc.
 The item shop can be opened with the command: ```/shop bw```.
 This command can only be run by people with operator permissions in a BedWars arena\
-Attach the command to an npc and make it run as the player that clicked it.
+Attach the command to an npc and make it run as the player that clicked it with an override to allow operator permissions.

 ## Usage and commands
 In game, use ```/arena``` to view arena command help.\